AyaAttia20/project_ML2_ITI/README.md

 - Project Overview 📜

-This project is focused on clustering and feature extraction techniques using  machine learning 2 methods unsuperived Learning.
+This project is focused on clustering and feature extraction techniques using  machine learning2 methods unsupervised Learning.
 The dataset used in this project is people_wiki.csv, which contains textual data for clustering.

 🔍 Strucure:
 - clustering_module.py             : Implements different clustering algorithms